vszakats/hb/contrib/rddads/doc/en/readme.txt

       MAX OPEN TABLES: The server (even local) has its own setting for Max Tables allowed open.
-For the Local Server, it can be set in `adslocal.cfg`.
+For the Local Server, it can be set in adslocal.cfg.
 The default is only 50!
       For the Windows Remote Servers, use the Configuration Utility, or increase the setting for the TABLES configuration value in the Advantage Database Server configuration registry key using the Registry Editor.
-      For NetWare, edit the configuration file `ads.cfg`.
+      For NetWare, edit the configuration file ads.cfg.

-      See `ace.hlp` under `adslocal.cfg`, or the Advantage Error Guide for error 7005.
+      See ace.hlp under adslocal.cfg, or the Advantage Error Guide for error 7005.

-      SPEED AND PERFORMANCE ISSUES
+      *Speed and Performance Issues*

       If you have sluggish browsers, one issue could be the scrollbar.
       If it's fast with the scrollbar disabled, the browse/scrolling logic